-Alton is providing funding to IKANAWTIKET Environmental Incorporated to help support a two year study that is currently underway on the Shubenacadie River system.
+Alton provided funding to IKANAWTIKET Environmental Incorporated to help support a two year study on the Shubenacadie River system.
 IKANAWTIKET is an Aboriginal environmental educational charity.
 In 2017 Alton extended support for the study to help provide a year-to-year comparison of sampling results.

 Raising wetlands awareness

 A new, portable lab will be visiting schools, community groups and special events to help explain the value of wetlands and how they work.
 The lab was developed by IKANAWTIKET in conjunction with the Engineering Department at Dalhousie University’s Faculty of Agriculture.
 Alton supported development of the lab.
 Read more about the lab in the September 2017 community newsletter.